 Cannes is synonymous with glitz and glamour.
 It’s a reputation that predates the arrival of the movie industry.
 As far back as the Victorian period, affluent tourists from other parts of the country would head to Cannes’ coast to soak up the sun during the winter months.

 The seaside resort is part of the spectacular Côte d’Azur, a stretch of the picturesque coastline that runs from St Tropez to the Italian border.
 The balmy Mediterranean climate here makes spring the perfect time to explore the historic city and surrounding areas.
-Cannes is also host to a great collection of both grand hotels and more affordable places to stay, perfect for any trip to the Riviera.
+Cannes is also host to a great collection of both luxury hotels and more affordable places to stay, perfect for any trip to the Riviera.

 The centre of most activity in Cannes is the opulent Boulevard de la Croisette, more often shortened to La Croisette.
 The palm-lined thoroughfare is usually buzzing with crowds during the film festival fortnight and is equally busy in summer, but at other times you can take a leisurely walk on the hallowed pavement.
 There are excellent views of the sea, great spots to grab a bite, and plenty of opportunities for sunbathing.
 You can reach the Old Port area from here if you’re keen on spotting some luxury yachts; these tend to be here all the time, only superseded in extravagance when the celebrities sail into town.